iabraham23/finviz-sec-mcp/README.md

 A **free** MCP server for stock research using Finviz screening and SEC EDGAR filings.
 No paid subscriptions required.

-Works with any MCP-compatible client — Claude Desktop, Claude Code, Cursor, Windsurf, Cline, Zed, and more.
+Works with any MCP-compatible client: Claude Desktop, Claude Code, Cursor, Windsurf, Cline, Zed, and more.

 ## Collaboration Preference